-Aspect Objective Performance Indicators Measurement Tools Final landforms are compatible with the landscape As natural as possible, including minimising the use of linear or engineered structures.
+Objective Objective Performance Indicators Measurement Tools Final landforms are compatible with the landscape As natural as possible, including minimising the use of linear or engineered structures.
 Sympathetic with the landforms of the surrounding area, particularly from a visual, water management and ecological perspective.
 Minimise the use of large rocks in the drainage lines (taken to be rocks typically with a D50 or median diameter of over 600mm in diameter).
 Final landform is representative of typical landforms in the area (but still appropriate to the materials on the outer surface).
-Rocky drains blend into the overall landscape Visual assessment via 3D models.
+Rocky drains blend into the overall landscape Confirmation of final landform using a combination of drone imagery and manual survey.
 Long sections and cross sections show smooth integration with adjacent natural surface.
 Max rock size to be appropriate to the channel width.
-Landforms are erosionally stable Suitable drainage density to limit overland flow lengths.
+Landforms are stable from erosion Suitable drainage density to limit overland flow lengths.
 Safe, long-term and non-polluting.
 Integrate the drainage of the emplacement area with the surrounding drainage network, including any upstream flows and residual run-on water.
+Minimise valley infill (to limit run on).
 Create natural drainage lines that are long-term sustainable having regard to the selection of suitable underlying materials, including rock sizing and grading.
-Minimise valley infill.
 Minimise the concentration of water on landforms unless this is consistent with accepted drainage density and geomorphic design practices.
 Minimise changes to stream power and velocities above and below the landforms.
 Ensure areas subject to wave action are suitably protected or the slopes are flattened to limit wave action.
 Soil loss range of between 5 and 20t/ha/year measured at any time within the next 500 years, but with a target overall soil loss measured in the long term of less than or equal to 10t/ha/year.
-This value is subject to review during the use of an LEM to ensure it is reasonable for a long term stable surface in this location.
+This value is subject to review through use of an LEM to ensure it is reasonable for a long-term stable surface in this location.
 Erosion/deposition processes within parameters of surrounding landscape and similar landforms relative to materials present As built design reports including erosion risk assessment (qualitative) including high level assessment of stability under wave action.
 LEM (such as SIBERIA or CAESAR) will confirm acceptable future outcomes.
 This will be a requirement for the regulator to demonstrate long term sustainability and compliance.
-While we would normally benchmark acceptable erosion rates against natural landforms of similar materials within the existing landscape bounds, this is unlikely to be practical as the material being placed differs from the dominant landforms of the KNP.
-We propose to use generally accepted erosion rates as indicated in the completion criteria together with a review of the landform performance as determined by the LEM.
-Gradients have been flattened to 1V:7H and 1V:8H below Full Supply Level (FSL).
-These slopes are expected to be very stable with D&B material, even with fluctuating water levels.
+While standard practice involves acceptable erosion rates against natural landforms of similar materials within the existing landscape bounds, this is unlikely to be practical as the material being placed differs from the dominant landforms of the KNP.
+It is proposed to use generally accepted erosion rates as indicated in the completion criteria together with a review of the landform performance as determined by the LEM.
+All material will be placed above FSL and subsequently not at risk of wave action